mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 The standard library package `fmt` defines many functions such as `Println` and `Printf` that do this.

+Think of using the `interface{}` type as opting into runtime type checking which introduces more opportunities for panics to occur.

 To make this more clear, we could define the type `any` with `type any interface{}`.
 However, `any` would be a distinct type,